DiusMontenegro/DiusMontenegro/README.md

 - 🇵🇱   Located in Pres.
 Roxas, North Cotabato, Philippines.
 - 😄   Open to full-time or part-time positions
 - ⌨️  Passionate about web development, writing code, and making things happen.
+- 😅 Willing to make a change & accepts mistakes to improve.

 ## Socials